snakemake/snakemake/docs/snakefiles/rules.rst

 will instruct Snakemake to run each job of this rule three times and store all measurements in the benchmark file.
 The resulting tsv file can be used as input for other rules, just like any other output file.

+Since version x.x, Snakemake supports benchmarking all rules via a command line argument `--benchmark-all`.

-Alternatively, a file can be supplied via ``--workflow-benchmark benchmark_file.tsv`` to automatically benchmark all rules.
+To benchmark every rule in a workflow, a file can be supplied via ``--benchmark-all benchmark_file.tsv``.
 When this option is specified, rules without a ``benchmark`` directive will have their benchmark stats written to ``.snakemake/benchmark`` directory.
 The output ``benchmark_file.tsv`` is a tab-separated text file with following columns:
 * jobid: Internal job id,